|Nutritional Guidelines (per serving)|

 Reduce the heat to medium-high and add the potatoes.
 Partially cover the pot, keep the broth at a simmer, and cook until the potatoes are tender, 12 to 15 minutes.

 Add the pureed mixture, along with the remaining corn kernels, back into the pot, and return to just barely a simmer.
 Simmer gently for 2 minutes, add the partially cooked salmon and the dill, season with salt and pepper and simmer for another 2 minutes until the salmon is just cooked through.
 Use the back of the spoon to break up the salmon into smaller chunks.
-Taste and adjust seasonings as needed and serve hot, with whatever garnishes you like.
+Taste and adjust seasonings as needed and serve hot, with whatever garnishes you like, such as chopped scallions.

 Use Caution When Blending Hot Ingredients